sezito2/Justice-Centered-Data-Design/src/01-Learning-JS/01-what-is-js.md

 ## Submission

 1. Create a **PR** (**pull request**) and use the provided content in the template to start it.
-2. Respond to your peers and comment on their work too.
+2. Respond to 1-2 questions or ideas from at least one of your peers.
 3. Submit the PR link in Moodle, when you're ready.